sseering/book/en/working_with_tables.md

 ---------
 ```

-Changes in Nu are functional changes, meaning that they work on the values themselves rather than trying to cause a permanennt change.
-This lets us do many different types of work in our pipeline and only when we're ready to write out the result.
+Changes in Nu are functional changes, meaning that they work on the values themselves rather than trying to cause a permanent change.
+This lets us do many different types of work in our
+pipeline until we're ready to write out the result with any changes we'd like if we choose to.
 Here we could write out the result using the `save` command:

 ```
 > open rustfmt.toml | add next_edition 2021 | save rustfmt2.toml